yawks/pyrssw/README.md

   A mongodb database must be up and running.
 See the _storage.mongodb.url_ and _storage.readarticles.age_ parameters in the [configuration file](#configuration-file).
   ie: `/dummy/rss?userid=mat`
 - `translateto` (string): if set (and valid), the content will be translated using google translate (ie: "en", "fr", "fi")
-- `debug` (boolean): if set to true, will display the session id at the end of the RSS feed.
 - `nsfw` (boolean): if set to true, the feed thumbnail is blurred
   ie: `/dummy/rss?debug=true`
 - the parameters provided in the feed URLs can be crypted when using sensitive information in parameters like login or passwords. (see crypto*key in configuration file section) When crypted, the parameters values are also replaced by XXX in the server logs.
 When crypted the value must be prefixed by **!e:**
   ie: `/dummy/rss?login=!e:gAAAAABe5pg7zHtpdXwS-6klKSN7d-5BZNe0V7t_DU9PbC73ZSZxqwdLHr8RvjSARhVartOu1vHGqDIAn0RcazsZj8aE2Ptqew==`
+- `debug` (boolean): if set to true, will display some debug information after the content

 All the parameters can be combined, ie: `/dummy/rss?debug=true&dark=true&userid=mat`